 - You want more people working in the company to see your outreach email

 - The person you’re trying to reach out to is no longer working in the company

-As you can see below, we’ve chosen to assign up to two people from the company we’re reaching out to when no author is assigned.
+As you can see below, we’ve chosen to assign one person from the company we’re reaching out to when no author is assigned.

 This is your “safety net” for opportunities where the author doesn’t seem to be the right person to reach out to or when Respona hasn’t found satisfying contact information on the author of the blog post.

 On top of that, you can also choose a position and seniority of those people.

 As you can see above, we’ve chosen Respona to search for people who work in the company and have the words “editor”, “content”, “marketing”, “SEO” or “writer”.

 This means that even if we can’t find the person who wrote the piece (list post with the best CBD oil companies), we can still reach out to someone who has editorial access over the list post we’d like to be featured in.

 When you’re ready, you can click “Find Opportunities”.

 In a few minutes, Respona will return with the exact number of opportunities that were successfully assigned with a contact person/s, along with the number of opportunities that Respona failed to assign a contact person to.